-- the defined minimum proportion of investments which have environmental and social characteristics,
+- the objective of the sustainability indicator described above, - the defined minimum proportion of investments which have environmental and social characteristics, - the defined minimum proportion of sustainable investments.

 What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?